 Adviser for Research and Consultation

-Robin Diehl is the special adviser for research and consultation.
+Robin McDougle is the special adviser for research and consultation.
 In addition to serving as an associate professor of criminal justice, Robin’s responsibilities include matching clients in the public, private and nonprofit sectors with cross-disciplinary experts who can solve organizational problems.
 She also acts as the liaison between the school’s teaching faculty and Center for Public Policy research associates, promoting partnerships that combine mutual interests with funding opportunities.